toxatoor/nginx/ReadMe.md

 ## nginx-modules

 An automated script to build additional dynamic modules for official nginx package.
-The script simply build modules for exact installed nginx version and places results into default modules dir.
+The script simply build modules for exact installed nginx version and places results into current directory.
 The script requires build environment to be set - including GCC, git, -devel packages for libraries, etc.

 Currently builds modules: